 RubiconMD enables primary care clinicians like you to access specialist insights through eConsults.
-We believe that instead of telling you what to do, our specialists take time to explain the how and why behind their insights.
+We know that quality submissions lead to great specialist responses.

 - Provide a comprehensive yet concise description of your patient’s relevant case presentation history, physical exam details, and test details.

 - Prevent sharing irrelevant information by only including information related to your question and by highlighting relevant data from attachments (e.g. specific lab abnormalities) in the body of your consult.
 Include normal ranges for lab results.

 - Pay close attention to spelling, punctuation, and grammar when drafting your consult.

 Clinically Relevant Information

 - When available, use our Pro-Tips to determine history, physical exam, and test details